 Nuclear medicine uses small amounts of radio-pharmaceutical that is injected and then used to provide an image of an organ system or a specific part of the body.
-Nuclear medicine imaging is performed with a special camera known as a gamma camera.
+The procedure is performed with a special camera known as a gamma camera.
 After the injection, nuclear medicine imaging is sometimes performed immediately.
 Other nuclear medicine studies require delayed imaging after a few hours or even overnight.
 You will be instructed about the specifics during the nuclear medicine imaging process itself.
 Depending on your nuclear medicine exam, you may require some preparation.
 You may have already received prep instructions (a prep sheet or a text message).
 If you have any questions, you may talk to a central booking agent at (780) 669-2222, or toll-free at 1-866-771-9446.

 Nuclear Medicine Questions